hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/code_checker_he.md

 **Explanation and Crucial Considerations:**

 1. **Missing Code:** The provided input code is entirely comments and instructions, missing the actual Python code to test.
-The example tests are placeholders and demonstrate the structure using mock `j_loads` and `j_loads_ns` functions.
+The example tests are placeholders and demonStarte the structure using mock `j_loads` and `j_loads_ns` functions.
 You must replace the `...` with the actual Python functions you want to test.

 2. **Mock Functions:** The example tests mock the `j_loads` and `j_loads_ns` functions.
 Crucially, you *must* replace these mock implementations with the *actual* `j_loads` and `j_loads_ns` functions (if they exist).